chinchirrin/mern-crypto-exchange/README.md

 ## Description

 This widget will be used to display several currency exchanges rates and it will allow the user to exchange USD for Crypto.
-The application consists of a React front-end client and a Node back-end service (Nest.js).
+The application consists of a React front-end client and a Node back-end service (Nest.js)

 ## Installation

-### Backend
+### Back-end

 ```
 > cd backend